jesfus/playwrightBDD/README.md

     | "Walk dog"    | "Cook dinner"  |
 ```

-where we can override it with real text scenarios for the Examples
+where we can override it by real text scenarios for the Examples